List of Jolin Tsai concerts

 Taiwanese singer Jolin Tsai has held a total of five major concert tours (comprising 168 concerts) and 21 one-off concerts to date.
 In 1999, she held her first one-off concert, the 1019 I Can Concert, in Taipei, Taiwan.
 In 2004, she launched her first concert tour, the J1 World Tour, which spanned one year and nine months, with eight performances in seven cities in Asia and North America.
 In 2006, Tsai embarked on her second concert tour, the Dancing Forever World Tour, which lasted two and a half years and included 28 shows across 20 cities in Asia, Oceania, and North America, attracting approximately 500,000 attendees and generating a box office revenue of around NT$1 billion.

 Her third world tour, the Myself World Tour, began in 2010 and lasted two years and four months.
 It covered 31 cities in Asia, Europe, and Oceania, with 35 performances, drawing around 600,000 fans and grossing approximately NT$1.5 billion in ticket sales.
 In 2015, Tsai kicked off her fourth world tour, the Play World Tour, which lasted one year and two months.
 The tour included 34 performances across 23 cities in Asia and North America, attracting around 600,000 attendees and earning NT$1.5 billion in box office revenue.
 Her fifth world tour, the Ugly Beauty World Tour, began in 2019 and ran for four years and seven months, with 63 performances across 27 cities in Asia.
+In 2025, she embarked her sixth world tour, Pleasure World Tour.